 What are the benefits?
 I'm sure there are many skiers who don't want to sacrifice their skiing performance even when choosing a tough climbing line.
 I'm one of them.
 These bindings have a light heel, even when the ski is strapped to your backpack, so the tail swings very little from side to side.
 They're especially useful when climbing steep slopes with an axe stuck in the snow.
 Unstable balance can be frightening...
 They really make climbing easy!
 And yet, the skiing doesn't disappoint.
 That's what these bindings are like

-What to look for when choosing bindings!
+What to look out for when choosing bindings!

 Lightweight touring skis weighing around 1kg are an exception, but for other skis (approximately 1.4kg and up), you can choose your preferred combination.
 The key factors are the weight of the boots and the sole shape